+Books are more than a tightly-bound cover filled to the edges with pages marked in soul, love, and heart.
 Books are stories, adventures, friends.
-Books are more than a tightly-bound cover filled to the edges with pages marked in soul, love, and heart.
-To me, books are everything, have become something more, something that struck a cord deep within me, echoing through my body with baritone color.
+To me, books are everything, have struck a cord deep within me, echoing through my body with baritone color.
 Each novel I read is a calloused finger plucking the tip of a pendulum, setting the click, click, clicking into a never-ending back and forth which reverberates in my bones and skull.
 Books are the tick, tick, ticking of my mind, body, and life.

 Words create worlds, not destroy them.
 They inspire, explore, and elaborate the smallest and biggest things.
 They break down the big and build up the small.

-People, once like me, see those bound pages, piled and lined up like tiny legions of paper and ink, as nothing.
-They see them as dead trees covered in onyx stain, full of bland words, but I know better now.
-It took time, it took exploring and swimming, to find my home, nestled in the sand, smelling the salty sea and thinking of the tidal breeze.
+People -- who I was once like -- see those bound pages, piled and lined up like tiny legions of paper and ink, as nothing.
+They see them as dead trees covered in onyx stain, full of bland words, but I know better .
+It took time, it took exploring and swimming to find my home nestled in the sand, smelling the salty sea and thinking of the tidal breeze.

 I found my home in books.
 I found myself in stories.
 And I’ve found my everything in absolutely nothing.